Geometric flavours of Quantum Field theory on a Cauchy hypersurface. Part II: Methods of quantization and evolution: Geometric quantization II: types of quantization

-Another real polarization is $P_M=Re(\mathcal{H}_\Delta)$, in this case we could proceed as we have done so far with the Hilbert space associated to the measure $D\mu_c$ and the symplectic potential \eqref{eq:symplecticmomentumnaive} but it soon leads to cumbersome expressions for the quantized operators.
-This is because the change of coordinates \eqref{eq:changeOfCoordinates} is adapted to deal with the Schrödinger representation in the fields space, we will develop the Schrodinger picture in the momentum-field space.
-For now on we will denote it simply Momentum-field representation.
+Another real polarization is $P_M=Re(\mathcal{H}_\Delta)$, in this case we could proceed as we have done so far with the Hilbert space associated to the measure $\mu_c$ and the symplectic potential \eqref{eq:symplecticmomentumnaive} but it soon leads to cumbersome expressions for the quantized operators.
+This is because the change of coordinates \eqref{eq:changeOfCoordinates} is adapted to deal with the Schrödinger representation in the fields space.
+Here we will develop antiholomorphic quantization modifying that change of coordinate prescription to obtain a different measure $\mu_c$.
+Then develop the Schrödinger picture in the field-momentum space.
+For now on we will denote it simply as \textit{Field-Momentum representation}.
 In order to quantize this theory in a way akin to the one adapted to the Schrödinger picture we should respect the momentum in the change of coordinates we modify \eqref{eq:changeOfCoordinates} to